 The legal limit for THC content in CBD oil is set at 0.3% in the U.S and 0.2% in most of Europe.
 So, let’s you were to consume up to 2,000 mg of CBD oil daily at the maximum legal limit of 0.3% THC.
 You would then be consuming up to 6mg of THC a day.
 While this is still a minimal amount, it would make a positive result on a drug test possible.

 In contrast, if you were to consume up to 2,000mg of a CBD oil with less than 0.1% THC, your chances of testing positive for THC reduce significantly.
-For oils with even less, like our Good Vibes 250mg+ CBD oil, which has less than 0.03% THC, there is barely any chance.
+For oils with even less, there is barely any chance.
 Even if you were to consume an ungodly amount.

 Therefore, it is very important that you choose the right brand and product for you.
 Make sure that the company has third-party lab results displayed clearly.
 Read reviews of the company to see what others are saying.
 Decide how much you will consume daily and do the math to work out how much THC you will be exposed to.